 Climate Keeper maintains a set temperature in the cabin for an extended period of time.
-Perfect for keeping groceries cool or a comfortable cabin temperature for an overnight camping trip in your Tesla.
+This is perfect for keeping groceries cool or maintaining a comfortable cabin temperature for an overnight camping trip.

 It will remain on until you shift out of Park, manually turn it off, or if your battery’s charge drops to 20%.